 - has a nerve disorder or psychiatric problems.

 - is using birth control pills or hormonal medicines.

-Pregnant women should avoid it as it believed to contain estrogenic properties.
-It is believed to interrupt the menstrual cycle and hence is to be taken only under doctor’s advice.
+Pregnant women should avoid it as it is believed to contain estrogenic properties.
+It could interrupt the menstrual cycle and hence is to be taken only under doctor’s advice.
 Do get in touch with your doctor if:

 - you feel weak or experience difficulty in moving any part of your body.

 - you have a severe headache, your nose is bleeding, you are experiencing a shortness of breath, there is anxiousness & your vision becomes blurry, there is pounding in your neck.

 - you are feeling that your heart is beating rapidly, you are in a state of confusion, feeling excessively thirsty and urinating frequently, there is a lack of feeling in the muscles.

 - you feel like you are hallucinating, thinking abnormally, losing consciousness, there is a lack of alertness.